rollthecloudinc/hedge/README.md

 * Audit log and complete change history
 * Devotion to protecting the planet from harmful tech covered

-The perfect pair with modern web apps that run completely in the browser.
+The perfect pair with modern climate friently web apps that run completely in the browser.
 Send JSON directly to your Github repositories within the browser itself.
+Eliminate the need for proxies or more middle men APIs.

 Combine your repositories with Github Pages to make JSON highly available across the globe – JSON is your website.